nosvagor/vagari/README.md

         Ironically, <i>vagari</i> has little to say about grey; there is much to be developed here.
 Grey is incredibly hard to get right, and proper usage can make or break a design. <i>vagari</i> remains open to change.
-Fow now, an attempt at a flexible standard is introduced.
+For now, an attempt at a flexible standard is introduced.
     </p>
     <p>
         An emotional valence for each grey will be suggested.
-However, note that this may be overeaching.
+However, note that this may be overreaching.
 Really, these greys are meant to help guide attention, via use of contrast instead of color.
     </p>
     <hr>